message/iata/IL.md

 More details can be found at <a href="https://corona.health.gov.il/en/directives/air-travel-covid19-green/?tab=by-air">https://corona.health.gov.il/en/directives/air-travel-covid19-green/?tab=by-air</a>
 2. Passengers must complete an "Entry Statement" at most 48 hours before departure of the last direct flight to Israel at <a href="https://www.gov.il/en/service/request-entry-to-israel-covid19">https://www.gov.il/en/service/request-entry-to-israel-covid19</a> .
 They will receive an electronic approval from the Ministry of Health.
 They will receive an electronic approval from the Ministry of Health and a Green Pass which must be presented before boarding.
 3. Passengers are subject to a COVID-19 PCR test upon arrival at their own expense.
 Payment of ILS 100,- can be made upon arrival.
 Or ILS 80,- in advance at <a href="https://www.gov.il/en/service/request-entry-to-israel-covid19">https://www.gov.il/en/service/request-entry-to-israel-covid19</a>
-4. Passengers and airline crew who have been outside Israel for more than 72 hours entering or transiting through Israel must have a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point.
-The test result must be in English and indicate the passport number.
+4. Passengers and airline crew who have been outside Israel for more than 72 hours entering or transiting through Israel must have:
+- a negative COVID-19 PCR test taken at most 72 hours before departure from the first embarkation point; or
+- effective 26 November 2021, a negative COVID-19 antigen test taken at most 24 hours before departure from the first embarkation point.
+The test result must be in English and indicate the passenger passport number.
 - This does not apply to:
 - passengers and airline crew with a positive COVID-19 PCR test taken at least 11 days and at most 3 months before departure from the first embarkation point;
 - airline crew who stay in Israel for less than 72 hours.